 We’re more than a decade into the 21st century, and scientists are no closer to that most elusive goal: a cure for the common cold.
 If anything, cold viruses seem more formidable than ever.

-Until recently, researchers thought there were about 100 variants of rhinoviruses, the most common cause of the common cold.
+Until recently, researchers thought there were about 100 varieties of rhinoviruses, the most common cause of the common cold.
 Now, using advanced screening tests, they’ve discovered a whole new group of rhinoviruses.
-“It’s beginning to look as if there may be as many as 200” cold viruses, says cold expert Owen Hendley, MD, a professor of medicine at the University of Virginia in Charlottesville and one of the world’s leading experts on cold viruses.
+“It’s beginning to look as if there may be as many as 200” cold viruses, says cold expert J. Owen Hendley, MD, a professor of medicine at the University of Virginia in Charlottesville.

 The sheer number of different cold viruses is the reason we keep catching colds, season after season.
 Americans average three to four colds a year, surveys suggest.
 Children average six rhinovirus infections a year.
 (That explains why people who have kids or spend a lot of time with them are at heightened risk of catching colds.)
 But Hendley, who has been studying cold transmission for more than two decades, says there are simple ways to improve your odds of avoiding the season’s scourge.

 How to Avoid Getting a Cold